 Interested in using ClassBank schoolwide but don’t have it in the budget?
-Many schools have access to funding streams that can support programs like ClassBank, whether through federal grants, curriculum budgets, or local partnerships.
+Many schools have access to funding streams that can support programs like ClassBank through federal grants, curriculum budgets, and local partnerships.
 Below are several funding sources your school may already be eligible for—and how you can tap into them to implement ClassBank!

 Title I, Part A (Title I) of the Elementary and Secondary Education Act, as amended by the Every Student Succeeds Act (ESSA) provides financial assistance to local educational agencies (LEAs) and schools with high numbers or high percentages of children from low-income families to help ensure that all children meet challenging state academic standards.

-Title II provides states with funding that they pass down to local educational agencies to support the effectiveness and retention of teachers, principals, and other school leaders.
+Title II provides funding to states that is distributed to local educational agencies to improve teacher effectiveness and retention.

-These funds are usually distributed to districts with initiatives geared toward improving teacher and principal quality.
+These funds are typically allocated to districts implementing initiatives that focus on teacher and principal quality.

 Title IV aims to address the comprehensive needs of students by providing them with a “well-rounded education” and increasing access to technology.
 20% of Title IV funding falls into the “well-rounded education” category, including software for STEM and other curriculum content.
 20% is for safe and healthy schools, including developing school culture and other initiatives such as SEL and PBIS.
 The last 60% is reserved for “Effective Uses of Technology,” such as digital content.

-Schools that implement well-rounded education initiatives are eligible to receive these funds from the district.
+Schools that implement well-rounded education initiatives, including PBIS, SEL, financial literacy, STEM, or Career and Technical Education (CTE) programs, are eligible to receive Title IV funds from the district.

 Many districts allocate specific funds for Positive Behavioral Interventions and Supports (PBIS) programs to improve school culture, student behavior, and overall engagement.
 PBIS funding typically focuses on initiatives that help schools implement evidence-based behavioral frameworks to support positive student outcomes.